Royal Montenegrin Army: Second Balkan War

 Montenegro gained the eastern part of Kosovo, Metohija, except the area of Prizren, which was gained by Serbia.
-However, it didn't get the region of Shkodër which they desired after eight months of continuous siege.
+However, it did not receive the region of Shkodër which they had desired after eight months of continuous siege.
 Bulgaria accused Serbia of conquering territories not proposed in the treaty and thus Bulgaria declared war on Serbia, starting the Second Balkan War.
 Montenegro (still allied with Serbia) sent 12,800 men to assist with the war effort.
 Under the command of Nicholas and Prince Danilo and general Janko Vukotić.
 The Bulgarian Army surrendered in less than a month and only lost 1% of its men, suffering only 1,201 casualties; 241 killed and 961 wounded.

-Montenegro in WWI
+Montenegro in the First World War

 On 28 July 1914, the heir of the Austro-Hungarian throne, the archduke Franz Ferdinand of Austria and his wife, Sophie Chotek, were assassinated by a Bosnian Serb nationalist, Gavrilo Princip.
 Austria-Hungary sent an ultimatum to Serbia telling them that they were responsible for the assassination.
 Serbia accepted all the terms but one which allowed Austro-Hungarian police.
 The reason for this is because they said it denied their right as a sovereign nation.
 Thus Austria-Hungary declared war on Serbia.
 Russia (self-proclaimed protector of all Slavs, principally to Serbia and Montenegro) declared war on Austria-Hungary in defence of the Balkan Slavs.
 The German Empire, an ally of Austria-Hungary, declared war on Russia.
-France (which was an ally of Russia) declared war on the German Empire, starting World War 1.
+France (which was an ally of Russia) declared war on the German Empire, starting the First World War.

 Nicholas decided to maintain the neutrality because his country was recovering from the Balkan Wars and the army wasn't prepared to affront Austria-Hungary, a superpower with 10 times more men in their respective armed forces.
 The Austro-Hungarian army wasn't very prepared, equipped or trained compared to both Serbia and Montenegro, both of which fought in the Balkan wars in previous years.
 Austria-Hungary had a massive population being 100 times more.
 But the Serbian population of Montenegro supported the Serbian war effort and pressured Montenegro to enter the war.
 Montenegro would enter the war on the 6th of August 1914.